stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use either [pipx](https://pipx.pypa.io) or [uv](https://docs.astral.sh/uv/) to run Python tools on development systems, rather than installing these applications with _pip_ or another method.
 Both _pipx_ and _uv_ automatically put each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-> Always follow the instructions on the [Website](https://pipx.pypa.io) to install _pipx_ on your operating system.
+Follow the instructions on the [Website](https://pipx.pypa.io) to install _pipx_ on your operating system.
 This will ensure that _pipx_ works correctly with an appropriate Python installation.
+The _uv_ tool is a single executable file that is written in Rust, which means that you do not need to install any version of Python yourself before you use it.

 Use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ for most Python applications, or [uvx](https://docs.astral.sh/uv/#tool-management), which is the equivalent command for _uv_.
 These download the application to a cache and run it.
 For example, these commands download and run the latest version of [bpytop](https://github.com/aristocratos/bpytop), a system monitoring tool: